CONABIO/analisisUniCons_proxiGen/README.md

 ## Species distribution modelling

-Species distribution modelling was done using the custom function `MNE.R`, available at [https://github.com/AngelaCrow/MNE_ParientesSilvestresCultivos](https://github.com/AngelaCrow/MNE_ParientesSilvestresCultivos).
+Species distribution modelling was done by a previous study using the custom function `MNE.R`, made by Juan Barrios and available at [https://github.com/AngelaCrow/MNE_ParientesSilvestresCultivos](https://github.com/AngelaCrow/MNE_ParientesSilvestresCultivos).
 See that repository for further details.

 Data used: